-Liquidity – being able to sell an asset quickly and at as close to reported prices as possible; your funds are available to you when you ask for them.
+Liquidity – being able to sell an asset quickly and at as close to reported prices as possible.

-GMI has a strong background in macro-economic analysis and forecasting, which underpins our top down approach – our asset allocation decisions.
-We look at the threats to, and drivers of, growth in the major economies and identify likely growth themes.
-We then look for appropriate companies or specialist fund managers to achieve exposure to these themes – the bottom up part of our investment strategy.
+GMI has a strong background in macro-economic analysis and forecasting, which underpins our asset allocation decisions and risk management practices.
+We look at the threats to, and drivers of, growth in the major economies, and how these factors might impact the companies in our portfolio and world markets overall.
 Our macro-economic views also guide the appropriate maturity and risk profile for fixed interest investments.

 Our investment objective is to deliver returns, after all fees, costs and taxes, greater than the relevant benchmarks for each portfolio but only after we are satisfied that risk is managed.
 The benchmarks are clearly defined for each of the main portfolios and provide an appropriate base for determining the value we add as an investment manager.

 Back to top